Who's gay?

 damn.)

-IAMX: Chris Corner's been devoted to Miss Sue Denim for a very long time.
+IAMX: Considering Chris Corner's got a girl's name tattooed on his wrist, I think it's pretty safe to say he likes 'em.
 IAMX is kind of his alter ego, and fabulously, it's listed as an LGBT musician on Wikipedia, but he isn't.

 Imperial Teen: Roddy Bottum and Will Schwartz are both gay; I don't know about the rhythm section.
 And yeah, the man was born with the last name "Bottum."
 Can you imagine growing up gay with a name like that?
 Poor fucker.